Researchers around the world are looking at better ways to diagnose and treat rare cancers.

 Go to Cancer Research UK’s clinical trials database if you are looking for a trial for a rare cancer in the UK.
 You need to talk to your specialist if there are any trials that you think you might be able to take part in.

 When in the trials database, click on both the recruiting and closed tabs at the top of the page.

 We have to research all cancer treatments before doctors can use them for everyone.
 This is so we can be sure that:

 - they work better than, or as well as, the treatments already available

-First of all, treatments are developed and tested in laboratories.
-This research is at a very early stage and the treatment is not ready for patients.
+First of all, scientists develop and test treatments in laboratories.
+This research is at a very early stage, and the treatment is not ready for patients.

 There might be fewer clinical trials for rare types of cancer than for more common types of cancer.

 It is hard to organise and run trials for rare cancers.
 For example, it can take a long time to recruit the number of patients needed.

 Getting enough patients is critical to the success of a trial.
 The results wouldn't be powerful enough if the trial involves too few people.
 For example, results won't be able to prove whether one types of treatment is better than another.